308 GOLDEN GATE

 Exterior Spaces: Gardens, Patios, Grassy Lawn and Swimming Pool

-Extensive gardens with mature plantings provide year-round greenery and color.
+- Extensive gardens with mature plantings provide year-round greenery and color.
+At present, these include:

 - In winter: 3 ornamental cherry trees, magnolias, camellias, azaleas and rhododendrons.